-Great turkey gravy also starts with great stock and because it’s Thanksgiving and you are most likely cooking a turkey, I’m also going to show you how to make homemade turkey stock.
+Great turkey gravy also starts with a great stock, and because it’s Thanksgiving and you are most likely cooking a turkey, I’m also going to show you how to make homemade turkey stock.

 If making ahead, cover and refrigerate until ready to use.
 Reheat and serve.

-*Notes: To make homemade turkey stock, place the turkey neck and giblets in a small saucepan over medium heat.
+To make homemade turkey stock, place the turkey neck and giblets in a small saucepan over medium heat.
 Fill the pan almost to the top with water.
-Add half a peeled onion, one celery stalk cut in half, a half of an apple and one tsp of poultry seasoning.
+Add half a peeled onion, one celery stalk cut in half, half of an apple, and one teaspoon of poultry seasoning.

 If you liked the recipe above, please consider rating it and leaving a comment below.
 Also, follow me on Pinterest, Facebook, and Instagram.
 And finally, to be the first to receive new notifications of new posts by email, enter your email address in the Subscribe box.
 Thank you so much for visiting Grits and Pinecones!